jasgggit/zimbra-mobile-check/README.md

     Fri Jan 17 14:00:38 EET 2014 First login from iPhone/ApplDNPLR1DGFFGD, adding to device database for takis@zimbra.gr
     Fri Jan 17 21:03:01 EET 2014 First login from Android/androidc897091636, creating new device database for sakis@zimbra.gr
     Fri Jan 17 21:05:01 EET 2014 First login from Android/361ecccca7c339ad9a644b4852be3804, adding to device database for sakis@zimbra.gr

+If you want to "reset" some particular user
+    rm -f /path/to/db/user@domain.com

+If you want to "reset" the entire database and start from the beginning
+    rm -rf /path/to/db/

 Prerequisites
 =============